aBOUT uS

 Mary Pat has since spent many hours working and volunteering to bring the Murphy Veterans Tribute (MVT) to life.
 She has high hopes that the hard work of the dedicated MVT volunteers will result in a beautiful, permanent, public tribute to veterans.

-Ruth E. Clifton serves the Murphy Tribute Association as a Member-At-Large.
-She has a company, Bottom Line Methods, that provides financing and other services for business owners.
+Ruth is an Independent Agent with David Allen Capital, Inc. Her company, Bottom Line Methods, provides financing and other money-saving services for business owners.

-Ruth is an Independent Agent with David Allen Capital, Inc. She is also a Licensed Irrigator and manages a Service and Installation company, Whitaker Irrigation, with her husband, Mark Whitaker, for over 30 years.
+She is also a Licensed Irrigator and manages a Service and Installation company, Whitaker Irrigation, in business for over 30 years.

 Larry D. Hawkins is an Air Force veteran, certified mediator and Financial Representative.